Mayor Mike needs your vote this November for Folsom City Council District One

 Sign up to receive updates from the candidate and to have a yard sign delivered to your home or business

-Mike has been part of Folsom for many years, working tirelessly to make it a better place, by leading the way for better schools and youth sports programs
+Mayor Mike has been part of Folsom for many years, working tirelessly to make it a better place for families and small business.
+He has served Folsom since 2018 as City Councilman and Mayor

 Mike knows the value of listening.
 The City Council in Folsom needs to listen.
 Please share your good ideas on how Folsom can be even better.